jenningsanderson/overturemaps-workshop/README.md

 2. A GIS environment of your choice.
    1. Esri ArcMap and QGIS are great options for desktop software.
    2. Most of this workshop can be visualized with [kepler.gl](kepler.gl) if you do not have either of the above software.
+3. Optional: If you do not want to install DuckDB locally, you can sign up for MotherDuck, a cloud-based DuckDB.

 > When launching DuckDB, be sure to specify a persistent DB, such as `duckdb my_db.duckdb`.
 This way if you create tables, you can access them later.